 OK, so we’ve gone over the basics; now it’s time to get down to business with 49 (yes, 49) writing an email to your boss examples.
 You can find sample emails to some of the most common (and some less common) questions for bosses.

 If you’re looking for an example of a highly persuasive email to your boss to use, then get scrolling.

 1. Sample sick email to boss

 Let’s start with a classic message: how to email your boss to say you're sick.
 If your boss is OK with messaging about sickness, this template contains everything you need.
 Here’s our sample sick email to a boss.

 It’s time to book a holiday, but before you do, remember to email your boss to request the time off!
 This sample vacation request email is basic but will do the business.

 3. Sample farewell email to boss

-Your boss is leaving, but can you find the right words?
+Your boss is leaving, but can you find the right words for writing a farewell email?
 Don’t worry; we have this glorious goodbye email to the boss example.
 Cut, paste and personalize it for your boss.

 4. Sample thank you email to a boss

 Some bosses simply do the basics, while others go the extra mile.
 If yours is one of the good ones, this sample thank you email to a boss is for you.
 A thank you email to the boss for appreciation will mean a lot, so be sure to go into details.